 - 1) The roofline of dwellings and other buildings are to be located below the southern and eastern ridgeline when viewed from The Northern Road.
 This may be achieved through: - a) Benching of road reserves and building lots. - b) Use of single storey dwelling construction along precinct edges. - 2) Road reserves adjacent to the southern and eastern ridgeline are to be landscaped with local native species.

-- Figure

-E7.20:

-Areas of

-Potential

-Views from

-The

-Northern

-Road

-- 3) View-line analysis maps are to accompany each Precinct Concept Plan for Council's approval.
+3) View-line analysis maps are to accompany each Precinct Concept Plan for Council's approval.